The Pros and Cons of Vessel SinksMarch 28, 2019

 Some sink materials are more durable than others.
 It’s important to consider this with a vessel sink because so much of the basin is exposed and will take on a lot of wear and tear.
 Because the edge of the sink is exposed, some sink styles and materials could be prone to cracking, chipping, or other damage over time.
 For a vessel sink made of hardier materials, like concrete or copper, this is not as much of a concern.

 When it comes to items that will receive a high amount of use and suffer a lot of wear and tear, you want to make sure you’re choosing the right options for your custom home.
-Looking at the pros and cons of each option can help you make the right choice for your home.
+There are many types of sinks to choose from, but looking at the pros and cons of each option can help you make the right choice for your home.

 Partnering with an experienced custom home builder can help you evaluate all of the options for every room in your custom home to ensure you end up with the home of your dreams.
 If you’re ready to bring your dream home to life, contact Custom Home Group at 717-284-4090!